bxlab/class-ibs-796-fall2013/python/data-structures/tutorial.md

 When you architect software in python, most data will end up looking either like a list or a dictionary.
 These two data types are very important in python and you'll end up using them all the time.

+---

+**Based on lecture materials by The Hacker Within, Milad Fatenejad, Joshua R. Smith, and Will Trimble**